adamburns/starter-academic/content/authors/admin/_index.md

 - Principal Investigators
 ---

 I am a developer and systems administrator at the [Coordinating Centers for Biometric Research (CCBR)](http://ccbr.biostat.umn.edu/) at the [University of Minnesota School of Public Health](https://www.sph.umn.edu/).
-I also volunteer as a researcher in [DahariLab](https://www.daharilab.com/) and the [Program for Experimental & Theoretical Modeling (PETM)](https://ssom.luc.edu/medicine/divisionsspecialties/hepatology/programforexperimentalandtheoreticalmodeling/) at [Loyola University Medical Center](https://loyolamedicine.org/lumc). \
+Currently most of my work is in clinical trials and observational studies in infectious disease, with emphases on COVID-19.
+I also volunteer as a researcher at [Hennepin Healthcare Research Institute](https://www.hhrinstitute.org).
+I previously researched computational biology in [DahariLab](https://www.daharilab.com/) and the [Program for Experimental & Theoretical Modeling (PETM)](https://ssom.luc.edu/medicine/divisionsspecialties/hepatology/programforexperimentalandtheoreticalmodeling/) at [Loyola University Medical Center](https://loyolamedicine.org/lumc). \
 \
 My research advisor is [Alexander Gutfraind](http://gutfraind.com/).
 My interests include applied mathematics and modeling approaches to address problems in biology and medicine.
 Also acutely interested in applications of DNA computing and food science.